Sugar Syrup for Cakes – Recipe + Flavours

 One of the tips I gave in that post was to use a simple syrup on your cake layers, and quite a few people asked me to elaborate on that.
 And as they say, “Go big or go home”.
 So here is what I’m not-so-humbly calling “The Ultimate Guide to Sugar Syrup for Cakes”.

-Using sugar syrup on cakes is far from a new or novel idea, pastry chefs have been doing it for years.
+Using sugar syrup on cakes is far from a new or novel idea; pastry chefs have been doing it for years.
 Probably for as long as there have been pastry chefs.
-They do it both to help keep the cake moist, and to add extra flavour.
+They do it both to help keep the cake moist and to add extra flavour.
 And those are all great reasons why cake syrup is also an excellent addition to any home baker’s repertoire.

 They’re also very useful in cake decorating, both for keeping a cake moist while spending time decorating it (also super useful for keeping naked cakes from drying out!) but you can also use the syrup to adhere some cake decorations or to make fondant stick to ganache.
 I also use it to stick fondant onto sugar cookies.

-I’m going to try and cover everything that you need to know about simple syrup for cakes in this post, but if there’s one thing in particular that you’re looking for, then here’s a handy table of contents for you so you can skip to where you need to go.
+I’m going to try to cover everything that you need to know about simple syrup for cakes in this post, but if there’s one thing in particular that you’re looking for, then here’s a handy table of contents for you so you can skip to where you need to go.

 I’ve got the recipe card for you with all the details below, but making the syrup is really as simple as the name: equal parts water and sugar are boiled together to dissolve the sugar, and once it’s cooled to room temperature you can brush it on each layer of your cake as you’re filling it.
-It is so easy and foolproof (as long as you don’t burn yourself) to make that – *gasp!*, I’m even giving you cup measurements in the recipe.

 Need is a strong word, but there are several reasons why you may want to add syrup to your cakes.
 You may have slightly over-baked your cake and had it end up a bit dry.
 In this case, the syrup will replace the lost moisture.

-Or you might be decorating a naked or semi-naked style cake, in which case the cake won’t be fully covered in icing and there is the potential for moisture loss as the cake sits.
+Or you might be decorating a naked or semi-naked style cake, in which case the cake won’t be fully covered in icing, and there is the potential for moisture loss as the cake sits.
 For those kinds of cakes, it’s a good idea to put a bit of extra syrup around the edges, which is where they will dry out first.

 If you’re decorating a cake a little bit further in advance than usual, then adding some syrup can help improve the keeping qualities of the cake.
-It won’t dry out, and the extra sugar can help inhibit bacteria growth.
+It won’t dry out, and the extra sugar can help inhibit bacterial growth.

 I don’t personally use syrup on every cake that I do, but it’s always handy to have it up my sleeve if I need it.